 Community Wellness Program

-The Community Wellness Program features culturally appropriate supports for both Indigenous peoples and Newcomers/refugees, including access to Elders and traditional ceremonies, help navigating systems, culturally-appropriate parenting supports, and counselling services offered in several languages.
+The Community Wellness Program features culturally appropriate supports for both Indigenous peoples and Newcomers/refugees.
+Community members can access:

 Established in the 90s, Sage House is a drop-in centre and outreach program that provides essential resources and a safe space for women-identifying persons engaging in survival sex work.
 Sage House offers basic services such as food, a warm shower, harm reduction supplies, and primary health needs, as well as opportunities such as cultural supports, skill building, volunteerism, and support groups.